tarakciemre/Diagrammatic/group/giray_log.md

 ###  ~ 1/05/2020 ~
 ****
+I learned how to use and implement javafx using tutorials and practice.
 I helped planning of the FileManager class.
 I helped planning of the GUI classes and interfaces.